web-fragments/web-fragments/docs/src/pages/documentation/gateway.md

 - for fragments that are pulling a specific route in the [upstream application](../architecture/architecture#remote-upstream), the `<fragment-outlet>` `src` attribute must be that `route` value

-Head to the [middleware](./middleware) documentation, to learn more about intercepting a request and manipulating the response streams.

 ---

 #### Authors